JCMexplains/writing-for-success-2023/textbook.md

 > Berk, L. (2001). *Development through the lifespan* (2nd ed.).
 Allyn & Bacon.

 ##### Two Or More Books By The Same Author

-List the entries in order of publication, with the oldest.
+List the entries in order of publication, oldest first.

 > Swedan, N. (2001). *Women's sports medicine and rehabilitation.*
 > Aspen Publishers.
+>
 > Swedan, N. (2003). *The active woman's health and fitness handbook.* Perigee.

-If two books have multiple authors, and the first author is the same but the others are different, alphabetize by the second author's last name (or the third or fourth, if necessary).
+If two books have the same first author but different second authors, alphabetize by the second author's last name.

 > Carroll, D., & Aaronson, F. (2008). *Managing type II diabetes.*
 > Southwick Press.
+>
 > Carroll, D., & Zuckerman, N. (2008). *Gestational diabetes.* Southwick Press.

 ##### Books By Different Authors With The Same Last Name